marcinma/k8s-workshops/Day1/09_compose/README.md

 - create index.htm and mount with `volumes` in yaml to `/usr/share/nginx/html/`
 - use image `nginx:1.15.5`

-2.
+2. Python service
 - add service with `my-python` image and expose on port `5002`
-- run single service `docker-compose run python`
+- add `depends_on:` to python to depend on redis
 - scale service `docker-compose up -d --scale web=3`
-- add `depends_on:` to python to depend on redis
 - `docker-compose down` stops & removes all stuff (see help)
 - run single service `docker-compose up -d python`, should start redis
 - `docker-compose exec python-redis curl web` should access created index.html